Vacation rentals in Newcastle

 As Australia's second-oldest city, Newcastle has a rich culture with plenty of museums, historical sites, restaurants, and boutique shopping districts.
 Farther afield, the area is brimming with natural beauty that can be found in the Hunter Valley wine region and national parks like Wallarah, Hunter Wetlands, and Glenrock State Conservation Area.
 Excellent swimming spots include the manmade Bogey Hole ocean pool, Nobbys Beach, and Merewether Beach, which are patrolled and boast gentle, clear waters.
 When the sun sets, head to the Honeysuckle neighbourhood for upscale bars and restaurants, or Hunter Street for a mix of relaxed pubs and trend-setting speakeasies.

-When is the best time to stay in a vacation rental in Newcastle?
+The best time to stay in a vacation rental in Newcastle

 Newcastle's coastal climate is warm and breezy, with a rainy fall and mild winter.
 Humidity levels are low in autumn and spring, making these shoulder seasons lovely times to visit.
 In March, the Newcastle Fringe Festival brings quirky performers, artists, and comedians to the city for 10 days of fun.
 During the warm and energetic summer months, don’t miss the monthly Olive Tree Market that highlights creations from local artists alongside food stalls and live music.